 This insurance is designed to cover a portion of your lost wages for a limited time while you recover.
 Whether you’re dealing with a serious illness, recovering from surgery, or even welcoming a new baby, short-term disability can provide crucial support.
 It helps bridge the financial gap so you can focus on what matters most: getting better.
 Understanding how it works is the first step toward protecting yourself and your family from the financial strain of a temporary disability.

-What Your Policy Requires
+What Does Your Policy Actually Cover?

 Before you can receive benefits, you’ll need to meet a few key requirements.
 To qualify for short-term disability in Missouri, you generally must be a resident, work for a Missouri-based company, and have a qualifying medical condition that keeps you from performing your job duties.
 While these are the basic pillars, every insurance policy is different.
 Your specific plan will have its own rules, including a waiting period (often called an “elimination period”) before your benefits kick in.
 It’s so important to read your policy documents carefully or speak with your HR department to understand exactly what’s needed to file a successful claim.